 To get a perspective of how profitable HU(heads up) poker can be, let me show you a YouTube video of famous HU poker player and nowadays a YouTuber, Doug Polk.

 Around a 2 minute mark, he shows his graph.
 He played over 330 thousand hands, and his profits are consistently going up.
-Even for a great player like him, it’s impossible to escape the variance, though.
+Although, even for a great player like him, it’s impossible to escape the variance.
 At one point, he was breakeven for over 50 thousand hands!
 Let me demonstrate to you how many hours that are.
 Playing one table of Hu poker online usually gives you around 200 hands per hour.
 So it means he didn’t win for 250 hours!
 That means two months of playing for a poker pro and could easily be half a year to a year for a recreational player, if not more!
 This shows the poker variance and how, in the long run, a better player will always win.
 Over 330 thousand hands, his green line (profits) looks extremely smooth and continuously going up.
 His winnings are over $3.4 million during this time.
 He is earning over $10 per hand.
 Winrate of over ten big blinds per hundred hands (10bb/100) isn’t the best if he would be playing low stakes.
 You can and definitely should do better.
 But for his nosebleeds (highest stakes poker games), that is spectacular.
 He would not be able to achieve that on 6max or full-ring games.

 HU vs. 6max comparison – Which is easier to play